An initiative of the Lisbon Council

 Senior Fellow, Lisbon Council · Head of the Sustainable Cities Lab

-Jeff brings deep expertise, drawing on a career focused on how cities can better connect public goals, private investment and community support to deliver more liveable, inclusive and climate-resilient places.
-He has led major interdisciplinary transformation projects across more than 30 cities, including landmark initiatives such as Times Square in New York City and Market Street in San Francisco.
+Jeff is an leading urban thinker and former Chief Innovation Officer at Gehl, where he spent more than 20 years helping cities translate ambitious ideas into practical action.
+His work has focused on how cities can better connect public goals, private investment and community support to deliver more liveable, inclusive and climate-resilient places.
+Jeff has led major interdisciplinary transformation projects in more than 30 cities, including Times Square in New York City, Market Street in San Francisco, and urban regeneration initiatives across North and South America, Europe and the Gulf.

 Team